comentor/chat/README.md

 Angular 8 Chat with groups and private messaging.
 Supports two API: AngularFirestore gRPC and NodeJS/Websockets API

+## Installation

+You should have installed "node": "10.x" and "npm": "6.x" to run the applcation.
+Also for some commands, you will need "angular-cli" installed.
+To install dependendencies run "install-all".

+## Build

+Run `npm run build-server` to build the server-side of the project.
+The build artifacts will be stored in the `server/` directory.
+Run `npm run build` to build the client-side of the project.
+The build artifacts will be stored in the `public/` directory.
+Run `npm run build-all` to build both.

 ## Development server

 Run `npm start` to run server and render builded angular application from `public/` directory.
 Navigate to `http://localhost:8080/`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build

-Run `npm run build-server` to build the server-side of the project.
-The build artifacts will be stored in the `server/` directory.
-Run `npm run build` to build the client-side of the project.
-The build artifacts will be stored in the `public/` directory.
-Run `npm run build-all` to build both.